InvalidHero/Xecute-the-deal/README.md

 </div> -->

-<h2 align="center"> 🤣 COMP3900 Group project - Xecute the Deal 🤣 </h2>
+<h2 align="center"> 🤣 Xecute the Deal 🤣 </h2>

 ## Description
-This is the repository for the COMP3900 project, do not commit bad code or Ian will be angry 😈😈😈.
-The project selected is `Investment Simulator`, the application name is "Xecute the Deal".
+Do not commit bad code or Ian will be angry 😈😈😈.
+The project is a `Stock Simulator`, the application name is "Xecute the Deal".

 <br/>